2025 Cost-of-Living Adjustment

-Your monthly PSSP pension payment will not increase as a result of COLA in 2024.
+Your monthly PSSP pension payment will not increase due to Cost-of-Living Adjustments (COLA, also referred to as indexing) in 2025.

 COLA for the PSSP is determined by the Funded Health Review (Review).
 This Review is conducted in accordance with the Public Service Superannuation Act’s (PSSA) funding policy, which mandates Public Service Superannuation Plan Trustee Inc. (Trustee) to conduct a comprehensive review of the Plan’s funded health every 5 years.
 The purpose of the Review is to determine the Plan’s capacity to afford COLA for the next 5 years and to review the adequacy of contribution rates.

-The last Review was conducted in 2020 and was based on the Plan’s funded status at December 31, 2019, which was 98.5% (below 100%).
-The PSSA’s funding policy states that when the Plan’s funded status is below 100% on the stipulated valuation date, no COLA is permitted to be paid.
-As a result, COLA was set at 0% for the 5-year period starting January 1, 2021, and ending December 31, 2025.
+The last Review was conducted in 2020 and was based on the Plan’s funded status at December 31, 2019, which was 98.5%.
+As stipulated by the PSSA’s funding policy, no COLA can be granted when the Plan's funded status is below 100%.
+As a result, COLA was set at 0% for the current five-year period, January 1, 2021 – December 31, 2025.

 Q&As